India IT outsourcing firms seek booster shot from Obamacare

-The United States is the biggest market for the outsourcing industry, which is dominated by Tata Consultancy Services Ltd (TCS.NS), Infosys Ltd (INFY.NS) and Wipro Ltd (WIPR.NS).
+The United States is the biggest market for the outsourcing industry, which is dominated by Tata Consultancy Services Ltd , Infosys Ltd and Wipro Ltd.

 It also accounts for 90 percent of all healthcare related contracts, which researchers Everest Group expect to more than double to about $68 billion in 2020 from nearly $31 billion two years ago, largely due to "Obamacare".